QueenOverlord/gitnore-orrery/README.md

-# Gitnore-Orrery: An AI-Powered .gitignore Generator That Shows Its Work
+# Gitnore-Orrery: An AI-Powered .gitignore Generator

-> [!shield] **What if you could watch an AI think?** Gitnore-Orrery is a smart `.gitignore` generator that not only creates files for your project but also visualizes its decision-making process in real-time, offering a unique glimpse into the "mind" of the machine.
+> **What if you could watch an AI think?** Gitnore-Orrery is a smart `.gitignore` generator that not only creates files for your project but also visualizes its decision-making process, offering a unique glimpse into the "mind" of the machine.

 ---